+Suffolk Public Schools...
-Suffolk Public School believes in a fair and equitable approach to student discipline focused on promoting positive behaviors.

-We are committed to ensuring that our schools are safe, orderly, and supportive environments in which teaching and learning takes place each day.

-We encourage appropriate behaviors by teaching, guiding, directing, and providing opportunities for new learning to occur.

-We create opportunities for students to practice and succeed in making responsible and effective choices in order to reach their academic potential and contribute to the school community.
+- > Believes in a fair and equitable approach to student discipline focused on promoting positive behaviors. - Committed to ensuring that our schools are safe, orderly, and supportive environments in which teaching and learning takes place each day. - Encourages appropriate behaviors by teaching, guiding, directing, and providing opportunities for new learning to occur. - Creates opportunities for students to practice and succeed in making responsible and effective choices in order to reach their academic potential and contribute to the school community.